 13. Upper Iowa University

-The Upper Iowa University was established in 1857 and is a fully accredited institution offering multiple undergraduates and graduate degrees.
-Students attending Upper Iowa University can obtain an online Master of Business Administration in Human Resource Management.
-The curriculum for this program is certified by the Society for Human Resource Management and explores theories and methods of managing personnel.
+Upper Iowa University was established in 1857 and is a fully accredited institution offering multiple undergraduate and graduate degrees.
+Students attending this top University can obtain an online Master of Business Administration in Human Resource Management.
+The curriculum for this MBA program is certified by the Society for Human Resource Management.
+The program explores theories and methods of managing personnel.
 Students will take courses that cover:

 12. Wilmington University